sjdv1982/cloudless/GUIDE.md

 Do Ctrl-C in the first terminal, type `exit` in the second.

+### Test Seamless-to-jobless communion, with Docker bridge networking.

+This test is only necessary if the graph-serving Seamless containers are "fat", i.e. they do all the work either themselves or delegate it to jobless.
+This test is not necessary if Cloudless is deployed with jobslaves, leading to "thin" graph-serving Seamless containers.

+...

 ### Test master-to-master Seamless-to-Seamless communion, with Docker bridge networking.

+These tests are only necessary if Cloudless is deployed with jobslaves, leading to "thin" graph-serving Seamless containers.
+They are not necessary if the graph-serving Seamless containers are "fat", i.e. they do all the work either themselves or delegate it to jobless.

 - In one terminal, do: